Mostafa-HEH/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	- The prototypes of all your functions and the prototype of the function \_putchar should be included in your header file called lists.h
 	- Don’t forget to push your header file
 	- All your header files should be include guarded

+- Task 0: Write a function that prints all the elements of a list_t list.